 The holiday season is a good time to apply for a card with a sign-up bonus because it may be easier to meet the spending requirement, she adds.

 7. Boost your cash back on holiday spending

 If your rewards card offers more points per dollar in rotating quarterly categories, shop retailers in those categories for your gifts.

-This holiday season, the Discover it Cash Back card is offering 5 percent cash back on your first $1,500 in purchases at department stores, Amazon and Sam’s Club.
+For the fourth quarter of the year, the Discover it Cash Back card is offering 5 percent cash back on purchases at department stores, Amazon and Sam’s Club (upon activation, on up to $1,500 in purchases, then 1%).
 And Discover is matching first-year cash back for new cardholders.

 Through the end of the year, the Chase Freedom card is offering 5 percent cash back for purchases at department stores, wholesale clubs and drugstores.